 It is the “moral of the story.”

-Each story has one predominate theme.
+Each story has one predominant theme.
 The single, most important thing the story strives to convey.

 Themes are messages about life and how it should be lived.